Elevation: 9,276 ft

 Access

-Same access as for the Northeast Ridge Route of Saint Charles Mountain.
+Same access as for the northeast ridge of Saint Charles Mountain.
 This climb is part of a ridge traverse from Saint Charles Mountain.

-From the 9,020-foot saddle W of Peak 9276, bushwhack E up the rather ill-defined ridge in relatively easy open forest as well as sections of open desert scrub to the L/N of the forest’s edge.
+From the 9,020-foot saddle west of Peak 9276, bushwhack east up the rather ill-defined ridge in relatively easy open forest as well as sections of open desert scrub to the left/north of the forest’s edge.
 The blowdown in the forest is not too bad.
-The forest ends abruptly at a N-to-S ridgeline of trees.
+The forest ends abruptly at a north-to-south ridgeline of trees.
 To the east of this ridge is open desert scrub.
-The summit high point is near the N end of this ridgeline.
+The summit high point is near the north end of this ridgeline.
 The summit is actually one of the trees and has a small summit cairn nearby.

 Access

-Same access as for the West Ridge Route.
+Same access as for the west ridge.
 This descent is part of a ridge traverse from Saint Charles Mountain and a return to the Worm Lake Trail.

-From the summit of Peak 9276, descend E along a ridge for about 150 vertical feet then turn L/N to descend into the forested North Face of the peak.
+From the summit of Peak 9276, descend east along a ridge for about 150 vertical feet then turn left/north to descend into the forested north face of the peak.
 The bushwhack down through the open forest is surprisingly easy and very fast.
 Thankfully, there is very little deadfall in this forest.
-The terrain’s angle will pull you leftward/NE and dump you into a wide, easy gully that splits the North Face.
-This gully is easy to identify as you descend because it is wide open terrain (desert scrub).
-And, better yet, it is a gentle gully with a well-beaten cattle trail in it that leads all the way back to the S end of Worm Lake.
-Continue on a good cattle trail on the E side of the lake to reach the Worm Lake Trail at the N end of the lake.
+The terrain’s angle will pull you leftward/northeast and dump you into a wide, easy gully that splits the north face.
+This gully is easy to identify as you descend because it is in wide open terrain (desert scrub).
+And, better yet, it is a gentle gully with a well-beaten cattle trail in it that leads all the way back to the south end of Worm Lake.
+Continue on a good cattle trail on the east side of the lake to reach the Worm Lake Trail at the north end of the lake.
 Follow the Worm Lake Trail back to the Horse Flat Trail.
 Descend the Horse Flat Trail back to the trailhead at the terminus of FSR-457.

 Additional Resources